ivank/laminar/README.md

         get: async ({ path }) => {
           /**
            * Our types would require us to return a 200 json response specifically,
-           * otherwise it would not compile
+           * otherwise it would not compile.
+That's what `jsonOk` function does.
            */
           return jsonOk(findUser(path.id));
         },